 Let’s get into our daily devotions for Lent and visit a little bit about Saint Paul and his words to the Philippians about this life.

 A few years ago a group of us used to meet on Periscope in the mornings for a short and sweet Bible study time.
-(I’m considering starting this back up on Facebook or Instagram if there’s interest?)
+(Now we meet at least weekly, and during Lent daily, in a private Facebook group for our Online Bible Study Community.)
 One morning we talked about how Paul mentions in Philippians 3:8 everything is nothing compared to knowing Jesus.

 That’s what gets us through Lent right?
 Well actually, that’s what gets us through life.
 If we couldn’t live on the promise that everything is grace, can be grace and will be grace…we’ve got nothing.
 And by nothing, I mean no hope.